Intermittent Private Information Retrieval with Application to Location Privacy: Introduction

-In this paper, we will study the intermittent private information retrieval problem by investigating the download cost for the time periods when the user does not need privacy.
-We will start from a basic two-requests problem, in which a user consecutively requests one of $K$ messages from $N$ replicated databases separately at two time periods, and one of the requests needs privacy while the other does not need privacy.
-The basic two-requests problem is the first step towards a understanding of the correlation in privacy, and we will see later that it serves as a key role to solve the general problem where the requests are modeled by some random process.
-As said, the private request has to be retrieved by a PIR scheme, and our focus is to study the download cost for the non-private request.
 We propose a solution that can be considered as a concatenation of an obfuscation scheme and a PIR scheme.
-In particular, the scheme can be viewed as a PIR scheme over a randomized subset of messages, where the subset is optimized according to the given correlation between the private and the non-private requests.
+In particular, the scheme can be viewed as a PIR scheme over a randomized subset of messages, where the subset is optimized according to the given Markov structure correlation between requests.
+Also, we bound the download cost of the concatenation scheme.
 The obfuscation scheme that optimizes the randomly chosen subsets first appeared as a primitive component in the ON-OFF privacy problem \cite{ONOFF-arxiv,ONOFF-TIFS} proposed by the authors, where the ON-OFF privacy problem can be regarded as an intermittent PIR problem with a \emph{single server} in the language of this paper.
 Therefore, the proposed scheme in this paper can be considered as extending the obfuscation scheme for the intermittent PIR with a single server therein to the setting of the intermittent PIR with \emph{multiple servers}.

-The general intermittent PIR problem beyond two-requests would call for a specification of the correlation structure.
-Motivated by the application of location privacy \cite{shokri2010unraveling,gedik2007protecting,hua2017geo,chatzikokolakis2014predictive,xiao2015protecting,shokri2011quantifying,shokri2016privacy,oya2017back,Tandon2019location,Gunduz2021location,bindschaedler2016synthesizing,shokri2012protecting}, we are particularly interested in the case where the correlation is modeled by a Markov process.
-To be concrete, we will study the general problem in the context of location privacy, where temporal correlation among locations is modeled by a first-order Markov chain, and a location privacy protection mechanism sends queries to each service providers to ask for service associated with a set of obfuscated locations.
-In particular, we will use the scheme from the basic two-requests intermittent PIR as a building block to design a location privacy protection mechanism that protects private locations in the trace level.